$0 Iowa Foster Care Quick-Start Checklist

 Background checks are almost always the longest running phase.
 Iowa's multi-layered check includes the FBI fingerprint-based national search, the Iowa DCI state check, the Iowa Central Abuse Registry, the Sex Offender Registry, and out-of-state registry checks where applicable.

-In-state clearances typically return in four to eight weeks.
-Out-of-state registry checks are the wildcard — some states respond quickly, others take two to three months, and a few have historically taken longer.
-Iowa HHS cannot issue a license until every clearance is returned.
+Clearance timing varies.
+Out-of-state registry checks are the wildcard — some states respond quickly, others take weeks or months, and delays can extend the process.
+Iowa HHS cannot issue a license until every required clearance is returned.

 If you or any household member lived in Illinois, Minnesota, Nebraska, Missouri, or any other state in the past five years, flag this on Day 1 and ask your caseworker to initiate those out-of-state requests immediately.